Do I Need A Mouth Barrier For CPR?

 Do I need a mouth barrier for CPR is another popular question in my CPR classes.
 The short answer is No. But, are you crazy?
-To perform mouth to mouth on an injured, ill and dying victim without a CPR mouth barrier really puts you at risk.
+I think performing mouth to mouth on an injured, ill and dying victim without a CPR mouth barrier really puts you at risk.
 The risks being Hepatitis B & C, HIV, Tuberculosis, Herpes Simplex to name the big ones.
 Some say the risk is low, but I grew up in a world of protective equipment in the fire service.
 We always used gloves, masks and antimicrobial wipes to clean ourselves afterwards.
-As a former professional rescuer and current CPR instructor I would never encourage someone to be reckless with their health or safety.
+As a former professional rescuer and current CPR and first aid instructor, I would never encourage someone to be reckless with their health or safety.

 A New England Journal of Medicine showed that only 22 percent of people suffering a cardiac arrest live long enough to be discharged from the hospital, and nearly 30 percent of those survivors have serious neurological disabilities, probably because of a lack of oxygen during the arrest.
 This fact alone tells me breathing is still important for victims.

 The problem is, people know the risk, that’s why most people trained or untrained in CPR are hesitant to do mouth to mouth resuscitation to victims.
 I want to eliminate the fear and give you the confidence to do CPR without the risk.
 The 6-10 minutes that you will spend performing CPR while waiting for help to arrive, will probably be the most valuable 10 minutes of your life.
 To save a life, and you only have to spend 10 minutes or less of your time.
 What could be more valuable?
 Only 1 thing I can think of, your safety.